IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 Positive values represent generation, and negative values represent demand or consumption.
 The sum of the values per area (column) must be 0.
 EnergyFlowIn and EnergyFlowOut are the sum of the incoming and outgoing flows of the corresponding area nodes.
-These values represent the import/export of energy to/from other areas only if the network is like an antenna.
+These values represent the import/export of energy to/from other areas only if the network is radial (like an antenna).

 File `oT_Result_BalanceEnergyPerNode.csv`